arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 How did we communicate our individual processes?
 How did shared ideation Work?

 A big part of our
+TODO

 #### Museum